SysML-ICL/SysML-ICL.github.io/content/event/reading3/index.md

 #  postcode: 'Room 145'

 summary: "Pathways: Asynchronous distributed dataflow for ML (MLSys'22)"
-abstract: "We discuss Pathways, a new large scale orchestration layer for accelerators using a sharded dataflow graph of asynchronous operators outputting futures."
+abstract: "Marcel Wagenlander presents Pathways, a new large scale orchestration layer for accelerators using a sharded dataflow graph of asynchronous operators outputting futures."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-01-19T10:30:00Z'
+date: '2023-01-19T14:00:00Z'
-date_end: '2023-01-19T11:30:00Z'
+date_end: '2023-01-19T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).